germal/OpenCVB/README.md

 The “PrepareTree.bat” script will download OpenCV, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the OpenCVB tree.
-In addition, the script will run the CMake command that sets up OpenCV, librealsense, and Kinect4Azure.
+In addition, the script will run the CMake commands that setup OpenCV, librealsense, and Kinect4Azure.
 The script will then open Visual Studio for each solution file.
 Build the Debug and Release versions of each with the “Build/Batch Build” Visual Studio menu entry.
 The download and CMake steps take